 Note: Maximum Origination Fee is $6,000

-Counseling fee: This fee is totally dependent on the counselor.
+Reverse mortgage counseling fees: This fee is totally dependent on the counselor.
 You should always be informed of the price before setting up a meeting, but the price usually is around $125 dollars.

-Third party charges: Closing costs from third parties can include an appraisal, a title search and insurance, inspections, surveys, recording fees, mortgage taxes, credit checks and other fees.
+Third-party charges: Closing costs from third parties can include an appraisal, a title search and insurance, inspections, surveys, recording fees, mortgage taxes, credit checks, and other fees.
 These tend to cost between $1000 and $2000.

 You have many options to choose from when looking for the best fit.
 As you research, make sure to fully explore the different options that each company offers, the deals they are willing to make, and how willing they are to help you find comfort, security, and freedom.

 If you qualify for this program, it is always wise to look into it.
-Whether you are financially struggling or are just looking to see how much money you could make, it is always smart to explore your options.
+Whether you are financially struggling or just looking to see how much money you could make, it is always smart to explore your options.

-More and more people are understanding and utilizing reverse mortgages.
-Not only is it a program to help those who are financially unstable, it may also interest those who want to retire early, buy a new home, or never leave their home.
-For many people, their homes are a primary asset.
-This is the way many are taking that money out in order to pay for more immediate needs such as college for the grandchildren or sudden health problems.
+More and more people are understanding and utilizing a .
+Not only is it a program to help those who are financially unstable, but it may interest those who want to retire early, buy a new home, or plan to stay in their current residence until they pass away.